Oneirology: History

 In the 19th century, two advocates of this discipline were the French sinologists Marquis d'Hervey de Saint Denys and Alfred Maury.
 The field gained momentum in 1952, when Nathaniel Kleitman and his student Eugene Aserinsky discovered regular cycles.
 A further experiment by Kleitman and William C. Dement, then another medical student, demonstrated the particular period of sleep during which electrical brain activity, as measured by an electroencephalograph (EEG), closely resembled that of waking, in which the eyes dart about actively.
 This kind of sleep became known as rapid eye movement (REM) sleep, and Kleitman and Dement's experiment found a correlation of 0.80 between REM sleep and dreaming.

 Field of work

 Research into dreams includes exploration of the mechanisms of dreaming, the influences on dreaming, and disorders linked to dreaming.
-Work in oneirology overlaps with neurology and can vary from quantifying dreams, to analyzing brain waves during dreaming, to studying the effects of drugs and neurotransmitters on sleeping or dreaming.
+Work in oneirology overlaps with neurology and can vary from quantifying dreams to analyzing brain waves during dreaming, to studying the effects of drugs and neurotransmitters on sleeping or dreaming.
 Though debate continues about the purpose and origins of dreams, there could be great gains from studying dreams as a function of brain activity.
-For example, knowledge gained in this area could have implications in the treatment of certain mental illnesses.
+For example, knowledge gained in this area could have implications for the treatment of certain mental illnesses.